 In case you hadn't noticed, Apple released a minor software update to its Mac OS on Wednesday, along with some modest updates to its hardware.
 However, the company also released a handful of new updates to its utilities and applications to add suppor...

 Mention cloud computing to a mainframe professional, and he's likely to roll his eyes.
-Cloud is just a new name -- and a lot of hype -- for what mainframes have done for years, he'll say.
+Cloud is just a much-hyped new name for what mainframes have done for years, he'll say.

 Most Popular Reviews

 - 1 Sony Xperia Z5 Premium review: Is the world ready for a 4K phone?

 - 2 D-Link Taipan AC3200 Ultra tri-band modem-router review